 EPA (Environmental Protection Agency).
 EPA means US EPA.
 Ohio EPA is always preceded by the name Ohio.

 FML (Flexible Membrane Liner).
 Also known as a geomembrane liner, the FML is a HUGE thick plastic sheet that is actually rolled out and thermally glued together at the bottom of the landfill.
 Extensive monitoring of landfills has shown that all flexible membrane liners leak.
 The liners are usually covered with several feet of sand to protect them, but driving bulldozers and other huge equipment on top of the sand may be responsible for many of the leaks.
+The current clean-up plan, #9a, includes putting a FML back in the original pit and reburying some of the wastes at the Tremont City Barrel Fill site.

 FS (Feasibility Study).
-Based on the site geology US EPA selects a clean up alternative known as the FS.
+Based on the site geology, US EPA selects a clean-up alternative known as the FS.

 FS 4a (Feasibility Study 4a).
 Based on site geology, in 2010 US EPA publically presented FS 4a as their preferred clean up alternative at the Tremont Barrel Fill Site.
 All Clark County Public Officials, the Clark County Combined Health District, and People for Safe Water support FS 4a as the preferred clean up for the Barrel Fill.